mazarguil/graphkey-rust/README.md

 ```

 ## Isomorphism check
-The resulting key is stable by permutation, and thus can be used for an isomorphism check.
+The resulting key is stable by permutation, thus two keys can be compared in order to perform isomorphism check.

 ```rust
 fn main() {